munirmuratovic/UltimateClean.NET/README.md

 ## Project Structure

+- **/WebApi**: The entry point for the web api application, including controllers and views.
+- **/Application**: Handles application-specific logic, such as use cases and DTOs.
-- **/Core**: Contains domain entities, interfaces, and business logic.
+- **/Domain**: Contains domain entities, interfaces, and business logic.
 - **/Infrastructure**: Implements data access, external services, and other infrastructure concerns.
-- **/Application**: Handles application-specific logic, such as use cases and DTOs.
-- **/WebApi**: The entry point for the web api application, including controllers and views.

 ## Contributing